There is a deeper consciousness inside everyone, hidden beneath layers of thoughts, feelings, and desires.

-This consciousness is like a strong bulb of light, hidden by covers upon covers of thoughts, feelings, desires, worries and fears.
-The purpose of self-inquiry meditation is to remove the covers, and let this bulb of light – this consciousness, shine unhindered.
+This consciousness is like a big bulb of light.
+It is hidden by covers upon covers of thoughts, feelings, desires, worries, and fears.
+The purpose of self-inquiry meditation is to remove the covers and let this bulb of light – consciousness, shine unhindered.

-After removing the covers, your consciousness and awareness of yourself will expand, and you would begin to experience more and more moments of happiness, bliss and inner peace in your life.
+After removing the covers, your consciousness and awareness of yourself will expand, and you will begin to experience more and more moments of happiness, bliss, and inner peace in your life.

-The process of removing the covers hiding your inner consciousness is like taking off the colored glasses, which distort the view, and starting to see things as they really are.
-When you remove the covers that hide your vision, you start to see life and reality as it is, without filters, leading you to greater understanding of yourself and of life and of the world.
+When you remove the covers that hide your vision, you start to see life and reality as it is, without filters, leading you to a greater understanding of yourself, life, and the world.

 The process of removing the covers is called self-inquiry.
 It has been made available to the public through the teachings of Sri Ramana Maharshi, who lived in the 19th and 20th centuries.

-Below, you will find a simplified version of how to follow the process of self-inquiry meditation.
+Below, I’ve included a simplified version of how to follow the process of self-inquiry meditation.

-Below, you will find a few simple steps to follow, which will help you peel and remove the obstacles that hide the light of your inner consciousness.
+Simple steps to help you peel and remove the obstacles that hide the light of your inner consciousness.
 This is a simple and uncomplicated process, but you need to repeat it often, at least once a day, to get results.

-Unlike other processes, you go in a straight line toward your goal.
-You do not need to analyze each thought, worry and fear.
-You learn to detach yourself from them, and not allow them to occupy your awareness.
+While practicing this meditation, do not analyze each thought, worry and fear.
+You will learn to detach yourself from them and not allow them to occupy your awareness.

-1. Find a place where you can be alone and undisturbed for at least ten minutes.
+1. Find a place to be alone and undisturbed for at least ten minutes.

 2. Sit down comfortably and relax your body.
 Pay attention to each tensed muscle and relax it.
 Do so for a few moments.

-3. Calmly, watch your thoughts as they come and go.
+3. Watch your thoughts calmly as they come and go.
 All you need to do is to be aware of your thoughts, but refrain from identifying with them, getting involved with them, following them, or becoming immersed in them.

-4. As each thought enters your mind and tries to claim your attention, ask yourself to whom does this thought belong and who is thinking it.
+4. As each thought enters your mind and tries to claim your attention, ask yourself to whom this thought belongs and who is thinking it.
 You need to do so with every thought that enters your mind.

-After some time, you will begin to realize that most of the thoughts come from the outside, and you do not actually need to think them.
+After some time, you will realize that most of the thoughts come from the outside, and you do not need to think them.

 5. Do not analyze the thoughts or think about them.
-Just ask the above-mentioned questions without even using words.
+Just ask the questions mentioned above without even using words.
 The answer to these questions needs to come through your intuition and insight, not through mental discussion.

 7. You will discover that you repeatedly forget these instructions and go after your thoughts, and you should repeatedly bring back your attention to this meditation.
 Your strongest ally here is your perseverance.

-This self-inquiry meditation would gradually remove whatever covers your Inner Self, and let it shine unhindered by any covers.
-It will be like removing all the stuff that is covering a strong bulb of light, and allowing its light shine brightly.
+This self-inquiry meditation would gradually remove whatever covers your Inner Self and let it shine unhindered by any covers.
+It will be like removing all the stuff covering a strong light bulb, and allowing its light shine brightly.

 “The degree of freedom from unwanted thoughts and the degree of concentration on a single thought are the measures to gauge spiritual progress.”